List shows the healthiest fruit in the world – 1st place surprises - World Today Journal

 In a study, researcher Jennifer Di Noia looked at the nutritional content of 17 vital nutrients in various foods.
 She compared the proportion of nutrients such as vitamin A, B12 or fiber to the number of calories.
 This is how she determined which foods are the healthiest.
 Only one food can contain 100 percent of the nutrients you need every day with 100 calories.

 Jennifer Di Noia has imposed strict criteria on the food.
-For this reason, only 41 types of fruit were examined.
+For this reason, only 41 foods were examined.
 And only seven types of fruit make it into the ranking.
-The first places are all dominated by different types of vegetables, no fruit makes it into the top ten.
+The first places are all dominated by different types of vegetables, no fruit makes it into the top ten, as HEIDELBERG24 reports.
 But that doesn’t mean that other types of fruit aren’t healthy.

 What is the best fruit in the world?